The Benefits of an Embedded Controller for Auxiliary Inverters

-To manage communications with the vehicle electronic controller unit (VECU), the embedded controller can also act as CAN J1939 communications gateway for each motor control inverter stage.
+To manage communications with the vehicle electronic controller unit (VECU), the embedded controller can also act as a CAN J1939 communications gateway for each motor control inverter stage.
 Here, each auxiliary motor control stage can have configurable transmit and receive process data mappings as well as configurable PGNs.
-This allows the user to determine what data they want communicated over the CAN bus – and allows them to manage the assignment and addressing.
+This allows the user to determine what data they want to be communicated over the CAN bus – and allows them to manage the assignment and addressing.
 The gateway also allows the user to determine how the data is sent, via Proprietary A or B data format and likewise handles transport protocol messages accordingly.

 Managing Third-Party Subsystems (with 2x CAN Controller Ports)